WCL

 One language for every shape of data.

-WCL lets you express structured data the way it actually is — records, unions, interfaces, and decorators — gather it into a document model that validates itself, then project that single model into config, HTML, Markdown, books, and Claude skills.
+WCL lets you express structured data the way it actually is: records, unions, interfaces, and decorators.
+Gather it into a document model that validates itself, then project that single model into config, HTML, Markdown and books.

 Open source · built in the open by Wil Taylor